chiranjeevkashyap/Engineering-Digest-Multithreading/Multithreading/readme.md

     - **Purpose:** This allows multiple processes and threads to share the CPU, giving the appearance of simultaneous execution on a single-core CPU or improving parallelism on multicore CPUs.
 - Multitasking -
     - Multitasking can be archived through multithreading where each task is divided into threads that are managed concurrently.
     - Multitasking operates at the level of processes, which are the operating system's primary units of execution.
     - Multitasking involves managing resources between completely separate programs, which may have independent memory spaces and system resources.
     - Multitasking allows us to run multiple applications simultaneously, improving productivity and system utilization.

 - Multithreading -
     - While multitasking typically refers to the running of multi applications, multithreading is more granular, dealing with multiple threads within the same application or process.
     - Multithreading operates at the level of threads, which are smaller units within a process.
     - Multithreading involves managing resources within a single program, where threads share the same memory and resources.
     - Multithreading allows a single application to perform multiple tasks at the same time, improving application performance and responsiveness.

+### 2. How JVM handles multithreading?

+- Java provides robust support for multithreading, allowing developers to create applications that can perform multiple task simultaneously, improving performance and responsiveness.
+- In Java, multithreading is the concurrent execution of two or more threads to maximize the utilization of the CPU.
+  Java's multithreading capabilities are part of the _**java.lang.package**_, making it easy to implement concurrent execution.
+- In a single-core environment, Java's multithreading is managed by the JVM and the OS, which switch between threads to give the illusion of concurrency.
+- The threads share the single core and time-slicing is used to manage thread execution.
+- In multicore environment, Java's multithreading can take full advantage of the available cores.
+- The JVM can distribute threads across multiple cores, allowing true parallel execution of threads.
+- A thread is a lightweight process, the smallest unit of processing.
+Java supports multithreading through its _**java.lang.Thread**_ class and _**java.lang.Runnable**_ interface.
+- When a Java program starts, one thread begins running immediately, which is called the main thread.
+This thread is responsible for executing the main method of a program.
+- Example -
+  - ```java
+    public class Main {
+        public static void main(String[] args) {
+            System.out.println("Namaste!
+Java");
+            System.out.println(Thread.currentThread().getName());
+        }
+    }
+    ```
+  - ```shell
+    Namaste!
+Java
+    main

+    Process finished with exit code 0
+    ```